Deciphering the Soliton-Halo Relation in Fuzzy Dark Matter

-\eref{eq:Ms} can be derived directly from the soliton scale transformation, where $\Ms$ is the soliton mass within its half-density radius $\rs$.
+\eref{eq:Ms} can be derived directly from the soliton scale transformation, where $\Ms$ is the soliton mass within $\rs$.
 Assuming virialization, $\Ep = -2\Ek = -\Mh(\avewh^2 + \avevh^2)$, where $\Ek$ is the sum of thermal and kinetic energy. $\alpha^2$ represents the fraction of $\Ek$ in thermal energy, which is $1/2$ assuming energy equipartition. $\beta$ describes the nonisothermality of temperature distribution within the halo and equals unity for an isothermal distribution. $\gamma$ characterizes the temperature contrast between the soliton and inner halo, with $\gamma=1$ representing thermal equilibrium.
 In the following sections, we demonstrate that $\alpha^2=1/2$ and $\gamma = 0.89$ provide reasonable approximations (Figs. \ref{fig:velocity} and \ref{fig:ratios}), and that both $\Ep(\Mh,c)$ and $\beta(c)$ can be inferred from an FDM concentration-mass-nonisothermality relation (\fref{fig:conc_and_temp} and \eref{eq:temp_c}).
 We also validate halo virialization and soliton fidelity (Fig. \ref{fig:ratios}), which are implicitly assumed in Eqs. (\ref{eq:Ms}) and (\ref{eq:Ws}).

 Before examining in detail the contributions of individual terms in Eqs. (\ref{eq:Ms}) and (\ref{eq:Ws}), we present our key results in \fref{fig:sim_vs_theory} by comparing $\Ms$ from cosmological simulations with theoretical predictions.
-It demonstrates that both the model of \cite{schive2014b} and our refined model align well with the simulation results, exhibiting a $1\sigma$ deviation of less than $30\%$ across the parameter space probed: $\mFDM=0.1$--$0.8$, $\Mh \sim 7\times10^{9}$--$3\times10^{12}\Msun$, and $z=0$--$2$.
-Our work thus reaffirms the SHR derived in \cite{schive2014b} but incorporates more rigorous numerical convergence tests and provides a more comprehensive understanding of this relation, potentially allowing a more accurate description across a broad range of $\mFDM$, $\Mh$, and $z$.
-We elaborate on these points as follows.
+It demonstrates that both the model of \cite{schive2014b} and our refined model align well with the simulation results, with our model exhibiting a $1\sigma$ deviation of less than $30\%$ across the parameter space probed.